Jmoney737/Welcome2/README.md

 <div class="section">
     <h2>Nespresso Coffee Preparation Guide</h2>
     <ol>
+        <p><strong>Note:</strong> Capsules are to the left in the jar.
+The automatic motor raises and lowers the machine's head when the lever is pushed up or down.</p>
         <li>Fill the water tank with fresh drinking water.</li>
         <img src="https://github.com/user-attachments/assets/074ee705-da8b-4191-bc00-1cc1fc0e06ee" alt="Image 1">
         <li>Turn on the machine by pressing the button.</li>